incubyte/incubyte.github.io/content/blog/global-case-study.md

 ## Problem Statement

-Our client's reach was only local for the first few years, they wanted to go global by localizing the experience and providing high-quality care in numerous nations and languages, which presents its own set of challenges, including the following.
+Our client's reach was only limited to US for the first few years, they wanted to go global by localizing the experience and providing high-quality care in numerous nations and languages, which presents its own set of challenges, including the following.

 - Scalability
 - Support for new countries